“How do I clean my hummingbird feeders?”

 Is your feeder dishwasher safe?

 If this is the case, I would have additional hummingbird feeders to use while the ones in the dishwasher were getting cleaned.
-You would hate to have hummingbirds show up and not having anything to eat during the time the dishwasher was running!
+You would hate to have hummingbirds show up and not have anything to eat during the time the dishwasher was running!

 Keeping your hummingbird feeder clean is a necessity if you decide to feed these beautiful birds.
 Seriously, you can harm hummers if you let rotten sugar water sit outside.
-Not too mention, having a smelly container full of fermented sugar water is disgusting and an eyesore in your backyard.
+Not to mention, having a smelly container full of fermented sugar water is disgusting and an eyesore in your backyard.

 But if after reading today, you know that you won’t be able to keep up with the cleaning schedule, please know there are other ways to attract hummingbirds.